bomonike/bomonike.github.io/ai-agents.md

 Agentic means <strong>proactive</strong> -- they try to solve problems without constant human input.

 MCP Client is Claude client or IDE Cursor or Windsurf

+D. A <strong>Global Agent</strong> can be an ID such as IDE OpenAI/Windsurf, Claude, Cursor, or extension-enabled VS Code.

+E. A <strong>Local Agent</strong> is a tool that can be called by an MCP client.

 ## Levels of automation: